Radio buttons in Google Sheets using Apps Script

 • The script will run and will let you know once it has completed updating status via a toast message.

-A screenshot of a toast notification stating that the employee
+A screenshot of a toast notification stating that the employee's status has been successfully updated.

 The problem is ... you must ensure that only a single checkbox has been checked!